 Rully castle

-The 18th-century outbuildings boast the largest stone roof in Burgundy.
+The 18th-century outbuildings have the largest stone roof in Burgundy.

-Nestled in the heart of a vineyard, the château has been owned by the same family since its origins.
+Set in the heart of a wine-growing estate, the château has belonged to the same family since its inception.

 Receptions, Weddings, Seminars